Session Replay and Heatmap Settings

 Sampling

 View and set the sampling rate for any condition you define.
-This section shows a monthly estimate of sessions that match the conditions you define, and estimates how many sessions Amplitude captures.
+The Sampling section shows a monthly estimate of sessions that match the conditions you define, and estimates how many sessions Amplitude captures.
 By default, Session Replay uses the Any Session condition.
-For more information about conditions, review Targeted Replay Capture.
+For more information about conditions, refer to Targeted Replay Capture.

 Dynamic Sampling

 If you're unsure how to balance your sample rate against your monthly quota, dynamic sampling may help.
-Dynamic sampling tries to adjust the sample rate each day so you use your full quota by month end.
-Although Amplitude can't guarantee you won't go over or achieve exactly 100% of your quota, dynamic sampling helps you stay within your quotas.
+Dynamic sampling adjusts the sample rate each day so you use your full quota by month end.
+Dynamic sampling helps you stay within your quotas, but Amplitude can't guarantee an exact 100% match or prevent overage.
 Choose which projects use dynamic sampling.
 Session Replay quota is org-wide, but the sampling rate is per project.
 If you enable dynamic sampling on multiple projects, those projects share the same sample rate.

 Dynamic sampling isn't supported if you use targeted session replay capture or set the sample rate in the SDK for any project.